-Any other contracts are at arm's length in the normal course of business and on normal commercial terms consistent with other employees and clients.
-Those transactions may involve investments in Perpetual managed funds and financial advice by Perpetual Private.
 Australian-based Non-executive Directors may receive employer superannuation contributions in one of Perpetual's employee superannuation funds or in a complying fund of their choice.
 Non-executive Directors can also salary sacrifice superannuation contributions out of their base fee.

 Total fees paid to Non-executive Directors in FY22 were \$1,724,665.
-More details are provided in the table below.
+More details are provided in the table on page 48.